Skip to main content

 Yes

-Status levels
+Status levels system

 Yes

-Key advantages of Libertex Portfolio over Libertex:
+Key advantages of Libertex Portfolio

-5. No inactivity fees
+✅ No transaction fees

-7. Ideal for long-term investing
+✅ Ideal for long-term investing strategies

 Did this answer your question?